LeoVS09/halojs/README.md

    let user = { name: 'John', age: 30 };

    if(age >= 18) {
-        // this component will be prerendered on server, and then cache pre-populated during HTML rendering
+        // this component will be prerendered on the server, and then the cache is pre-populated during HTML rendering
         <Adult />
     } else {
         // this component is never rendered, as a result it is never loaded